loganthomas/loganthomas.github.io/index.md

 <h3 align="center">Software Developer | Technical Trainer | Python Enthusiast</h3>

 <br/>
-I currently work for [Enthought](https://www.enthought.com/){:target="_blank"} as a Scientific Software Developer and Technical Trainer.
-Previously, I worked for a protective design firm as a machine learning engineer and I've also been employed as a data scientist in the digital media industry.
+I currently work for [Pattern Bioscience](https://pattern.bio/){:target="_blank"} as a data scientist.
+Before Pattern, I served as a scientific software developer and Python instructor for [Enthought](https://www.enthought.com/){:target="_blank"}, worked for a protective design firm ([PEC](https://www.protection-consultants.com/){:target="_blank"}) as a machine learning engineer, and was employed by [Nielsen](https://www.nielsen.com/){:target="_blank"} as a data scientist in the digital media industry.

 I am passionate about software and love sharing my knowledge with others.
-This is my personal blog where I share helpful information about data science, machine learning, and python.
+This is my personal blog where I share helpful information about data science, machine learning, and Python.

-If you're interested in discussing any of the topics listed on this site, looking for training/mentorship, or just want to catch up over a cup of coffee (in-person or remote), feel free to reach out to me at [logan.thomas005@gmail.com](mailto:logan.thomas005@gmail.com?subject=[Website Contact])
+If you're interested in discussing any of the topics listed on this site, looking for training/mentorship, or just want to catch up over a cup of coffee (in-person or remote), feel free to reach out to me at [logan@datacentriq.net](mailto:logan@datacentriq.net?subject=[Website Contact])

 To see other things I'm working on, check out my GitHub page: [loganthomas](https://github.com/loganthomas){:target="_blank"}
 <br/><br/>